Karin Boye: Literary career

-Outside Sweden, her best-known work is probably the novel Kallocain.
+Her best-known and most widely read novel Kallocain was published in 1940.
 Inspired by her visit to Germany during the rise of Nazism, it was a portrayal of a dystopian society in the vein of George Orwell's Nineteen Eighty-Four and Aldous Huxley's Brave New World (though written almost a decade before Orwell's magnum opus).
 In the novel, an idealistic scientist named Leo Kall invents Kallocain, a kind of truth serum.
+The novel contrasts the individual's right to freedom and independence against a collective society and the state's need of organisation and control.
 The novel was filmed in Sweden in 1981 and was the main influence on the movie Equilibrium.

+Posthumously, the uncompleted poetry collection De sju dödssynderna ("The seven deadly sins") was published in 1941.
+Its center-piece is a cycle of poems of the conflict between the individual's strong will to independence and the conformity of religion, which was the major theme in Boye's work.

 Later life

 Between 1929 and 1932, Boye was married to another Clarté member, Leif Björck.
 The marriage was apparently a friendship union.
 In 1932, after separating from her husband, she had a lesbian relationship with Gunnel Bergström, who left her husband, poet Gunnar Ekelöf, for Boye.
-During a stay in Berlin in 1932–1933 she met Margot Hanel (7 April 1912 – 30 May 1941), whom she lived with for the rest of her life, and referred to as "her wife".
+Following a bout of depression she left Stockholm for Berlin, where she went through psycho-analysis and affirmed her homosexuality.
+During the stay in Berlin in 1932–1933 she met Margot Hanel (7 April 1912 – 30 May 1941), whom she lived with for the rest of her life, and referred to as "her wife".

+As Boye had resigned as editor of Spektrum she earned her living from translations and writing short stories for weekly magazines, and later also writing as a literary critic for the newspapers Arbetaren and Social-Demokraten.
+From 1936 to 1938 Boye was employed as teacher at Viggbyholm school, but suffered from periods of depression and suicide attempts.

 Boye died by suicide on 23 April 1941.
 She overdosed on sleeping pills.
 She was found (according to the police report at the Regional Archives in Gothenburg) on 27 April, curled up at a boulder on a hill with a view just north of Alingsås, near Bolltorpsvägen, by a farmer who was going for a walk.
 The boulder is now a memorial stone.
 Margot Hanel also died by suicide shortly thereafter.